-Figure 6 reports the runtimes and speedup of the SumEuler benchmark on two input lists with 160k and 240k elements respectively.
+Figure 6 reports the runtime and speedup of the SumEuler benchmark on two input lists with 160k and 240k elements respectively.
 The benchmark demonstrates strong scaling from 1 to 64 nodes (i. e., 32 to 2048 cores) on HECTOR.
 Note that the absolute speedup is extrapolated because the problem is too big to be run sequentially; the extrapolation is based on an estimated absolute speedup of 21 on 32 cores, an estimate that was confirmed on smaller inputs.
 Efficiency ranges from 66% on 32 cores to about 63% on 512 cores, but drops on 2048 cores to 55% and 45% for the larger and smaller inputs, respectively.

-The benchmark demonstrates that HdpH scales well to 2048 cores, and very well to about 512 cores.
+The benchmark demonstrates HdpH scaling well to 2048 cores,

+Figure 6: Strong Scaling of a Two-level Skeleton to 2048 Cores and very well to about 512 cores.
 Beyond 512 cores, the speedup curves deviate slightly from their linear progression.
-We believe this is because the problem size is too small, the runtimes have fallen to 5 seconds, rather than an inherent limit on the scalability of HdpH.
-The obvious next step is to investigate the weak scaling of HdpH for larger data sets, and on larger HECToR configurations.
+We believe this is due to the problem size being too small, with runtimes falling below 5 seconds, rather than an inherent limit on the scalability of HdpH.
+The obvious next step is to investigate weak scaling of HdpH for larger data sets, and on larger HECToR configurations.